Adam Ashley-Cooper: Bordeaux

 In December 2014, French Top 14 side announced that Ashley-Cooper would join them on a two-year contract after the 2015 Rugby World Cup.

+Japan

+Kobelco Steelers

+In June 2017, Ashely-Cooper signed for two-seasons with Japanese team Kobelco Kobe Steelers in the Top League.

 United States

 Los Angeles

 Having originally signed to play for the Austin Gilgronis prior to the cancellation of the 2020 Major League Rugby season, Ashley-Cooper later signed with LA Giltinis for the 2021 season.

 In August 2021, Ashley-Cooper announced his retirement from rugby union.

 International career

 Ashley-Cooper played in all but four of the 56 Tests played by Australia between 2008 and 2011, and missed just one of 42 through 2009 and 2011.
 His five tries at the 2011 Rugby World Cup saw him finish in the tournament's top five try-scorers.

 In Ewen McKenzie's second year in charge as Wallabies coach, McKenzie named Ashley-Cooper as Wallabies vice-captain for the 2014 three-test June series against France.

 Ashley-Cooper was selected for the Wallabies' 31-man squad for the 2015 Rugby World Cup and played the full 80 minutes of every knockout match on the right wing.
 He was named Man of the Match in the semi-final against Argentina on 25 October, scoring the second hat-trick of his career in the 29-15 win.
 This brought Ashley-Cooper's career try tally to 37 and his World Cup tally to 11.

 Ashley-Cooper's last match for Australia was a 29-9 loss to New Zealand on 27 August 2016 during that year's Rugby Championship.
 Ashley-Cooper was subbed off in the 16th minute for a concussion test and didn't return to the field, being replaced by debutant Reece Hodge.

 In November 2018, Ashley-Cooper was again selected by Australia for their game against Italy, after a break of more than two years.

+In August 2019, Ashley-Cooper was named in the Wallabies squad for the 2019 Rugby World Cup in Japan.